Bronya-Rand/Prome-VN-Extension/README.md

    <center>
     <img src="./.github/sheld_hide.png"/>
    </center>
-4. [BETA] Focus Mode - Focuses the speaking character sprite in chat with different animations and animation speed.
+4. Focus Mode - Focuses the speaking character sprite in chat with different animations and animation speed.
    > This feature is only supported in a Group Chat VN.
    <center>
     <img src="./.github/focus-mode.png"/>